mlxger/Sports-Player-Trading-Card-Search-Platform/README.md

 ## Model and Data Link

 This link provides a cropped image card model trained on a YOLOv8 model, a dataset of over 200,000 player trade cards, and manually annotated sports trade card image data suitable for OCR post-training processing: [URL](https://pan.baidu.com/s/1XUsRj9SJlq7E2hbFE3CWuw)

 Due to potential legal risks associated with the data, the extraction code can be obtained by contacting fengyanlin128@gmail.com.

+⚠️Copyright Notice

+This project only releases the algorithm code and annotation metadata (JSON tags).

+If you require the image dataset for academic research or personal use, please contact the project author via email to request it.

+The dataset is for personal academic research use only and is prohibited from commercial use, secondary distribution, or public dissemination of the original card images.

 ## Evaluation